CBEP-SoCB-Details/CB_Invasives/Analysis/MIMIC_Analysis-Framework.md

 # Add Order Factors

 We need to organize graphics by island in consistent structure.
-We will use a bar chart, organized by Island and a common sequence within island groups.
+We will use a bar chart, organized by island and a common sequence within island groups.
 To facilitate that, we need a factor that orders sites consistently within island groups.
 While we are at it, we create alternate labels for the plots.